 As well, the use of light can create mystery.

+This season, when you go about the cornfields, pumpkin patches, and autumn trees, think about how to get the most foreboding photographs.
 Sometimes, a simple change of perspective can make something imposing, like lying down and shooting up at the object or hitting it during a sunset and letting it silhouette....